A Church of Grace, Fellowship, and Ordinary People; serving an Extraordinary God!

 HOW DOES GOD FORGIVES US?

-Father, forgive them
+Father, forgive them (Luke 23:34).

-That forgiveness is available to each one of us—no matter who we are or what we’ve done.
+This message of forgiving others is a reminder that God's forgiveness is available to each one of us—no matter who we are or what we’ve done.

 I DESIRE BIBLE STUDY